Foreign Tax Credit - Special Issues

 Making or Changing Your Choice

-You can make or change your choice to claim a deduction or credit at any time during the period within 10 years from the due date for filing the return for the tax year for which you make the claim.
+You can make or change your choice to claim a deduction or credit at any time during the period within 10 years from the regular due date for filing the return (without regard to any extension of time to file) for the tax year in which the taxes were actually paid or accrued.
 You make or change your choice on your tax return (or on an amended return) for the year your choice is to be effective.

-You can get more information, and the worksheet to figure the additional credit under the Australia and New Zealand treaties, by writing to:
+You can get more information, and a worksheet to figure the additional credit under the Australia and New Zealand treaties for tax years beginning before August 11, 2010, by writing to:

 Internal Revenue Service